The Fruits of the Spirit

-The Bible tells us that the fruits of the Spirit are: “joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance” (Gal.
-5:22,23).
-When the Spirit of God has control over the life the natural results of such presence is what Galatians 522,23 states.
-The life of the believer will change ((2 Corinthians 5:17).
+The Bible tells us that the fruits of the Spirit are: “joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance” (Galatians 5:22,23).
+When the Spirit of God has control over the life, the natural results of such presence is what Galatians 522,23 states.
+The life of the believer will change to the best (2 Corinthians 5:17).

 When a person accepts the Lord in his heart (Romans 8:9; 1 Corinthians 12:13; Ephesians 1:13-14) and decides to follow Him, the Holy Spirit starts His transforming work and changes the life of the believer into the likeness of Christ.
 The sinful habits start to disappear and godly virtues start to come naturally to the life.

 But these fruits stand in marked contrast with the works of the flesh as stated in Galatians 5:19-21, “The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.”
 It takes all the Christian graces to make a man a true follower of Christ, but only one of the “works of the flesh” to make a man a follower of the evil one.